High fidelity simulation training

-At first, we took a manikin, known as a human patient simulator (HPS), to operating theatres, labour wards, cardiac catheter laboratories and accident and emergency for training sessions lasting 4 to 8 hours.
+At first, we took a manikin, known as a human patient simulator (HPS), to operating theatres, labour wards, cardiac catheter laboratories and accident and emergency for training sessions lasting four to eight hours.

 While this provided effective in situ training, it was time consuming to transport and set up the HPS.
 Also, the availability of venues could change: in a real-life clinical setting, emergencies cropped up that might lead to training being cancelled at the last minute.

 Hence, we set up the specially equipped, hi-tech, dedicated SaIL centre at St Thomas' House, St Thomas' Hospital.